tamzidpeace/ManageWise/docs/DEVELOPMENT_ROADMAP.md

 - it will have two sub menus Users, Roles
 - create a starter page for Roles submenu

-- [ ] Integrate and implement role management index page
+- [x] Integrate and implement role management index page
 - update role page and render existing roles
 - implement search function for roles in the page

+- [x] Integrate and implement role management create page
+- crete page for role create
+- ui will be like /docs/add-role.png